Banedb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 | `11-directories_permissions` | gives execution permission to all subdirectories of current directory to the owner, group and other users
 | `12-directory_permissions` | creates a new directory my_dir with permissions 751
 | `13-change_group` | changes group owner for the file hello to school
-'chown vincent:school  changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+| `100-change_owner_and_group` | changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 | `101-symbolic_link_permissions` | changes the owner and the group owner of _hello to vincent and staff respectively
 | `102-if_only` | changes the owner of the file hello to betty only if it is owned by the user guillaume
 | `103-Star_Wars` | plays the StarWars IV episode in the terminal